+3.1 Membrane Requirements

-3.1 Membrane Requirements: The membrane specified for use in the ballasted system shall meet the recognized industry minimum material requirements listed below for the generic membrane type, and shall meet the specific requirements of its manufacturer.
+The membrane specified for use in the ballasted system shall meet the recognized industry minimum material requirements listed below for the generic membrane type, and shall meet the specific requirements of its manufacturer.

+EPDM ASTM D4637

-EPDM PVC
+PVC ASTM D4434

-ASTM D-4637 ASTM D-4434
+TPO ASTM D6878

-Hypalon/CPE/PIB
+Hypalon/CPE/PIB ASTM D5019

-ASTM D-5019
+KEE ASTM D6754

-- 3.2 Single-Ply Membrane Perimeter Attachment: The perimeter attachment used to terminate a roofing system shall be designed for a minimum load of 100 pounds per linear foot.
-This termination system shall be located at the roof perimeter and at the base of any angle change (See Attachment I, Figure 5 and Figure 6).
-The substrate into which the termination system is anchored shall be capable of withstanding a minimum of 100 pounds per linear foot.
-The procedure outlined in Attachment I shall be used to measure pull-out strength. - 3.3 Ballast Requirements: Ballast shall be in accordance with the manufacturer's specification and not less than the following: - 3.3.1 #4 Ballast: Nominal 1-1/2 inch smooth river bottom stone of ballast gradation size #4, or alternatively, #3, #24, #2, or #1 as specified in ASTM D-448, "Standard Sizes of Coarse Aggregate" spread at a minimum rate of 1000 pounds per 100 square feet; standard concrete pavers (minimum 18 psf); or interlocking, beveled, doweled, or contoured fit lightweight concrete pavers (minimum 10 psf). - 3.3.2 #2 Ballast: Nominal 2-1/2 inch smooth river bottom stone of ballast gradation size #2 or alternatively #1, as specified in ASTM D 448, "Standard Sizes of Coarse Aggregate" spread at a minimum rate of 1300 pounds per 100 square feet; concrete pavers (minimum 22 psf); or approved interlocking, beveled, doweled or contoured fit, lightweight concrete pavers (minimum 10 psf)
+3.2 Single-Ply Membrane Perimeter Attachment

+The perimeter attachment used to terminate a roofing system shall be designed per ANSI/SPRI ES-1.
+This termination system shall be located at the roof perimeter and at the base of any angle change (See Attachment I, and Figures 5 and 6).
+The substrate into which the termination system is anchored shall be capable of withstanding the calculated load.
+The procedure outlined in Attachment I shall be used to measure pullout strength.

-when documented or demonstrated as equivalent.
+3.3 Ballast Requirements

+Ballast shall be in accordance with the manufacturer's specification and not less than the following:

+3.3.1 #4 Ballast

+Nominal 1-1/2 inch smooth river bottom stone of ballast gradation size #4, or alternatively, #3, #24, #2, or #1 as specified in ASTM D448, "Standard Sizes of Coarse Aggregate" spread at a minimum rate of 1000 pounds per 100 sq ft (49 kg/m2); standard concrete pavers (minimum 18 psf (89kg/m2)); or interlocking, beveled, doweled, or contoured fit lightweight concrete pavers (minimum 10 psf (49kg/m2)).

+ANSI/SPRI RP-4 2008 Wind Design Standard for Ballasted Single-ply Roofing Systems

+3.3.2 #2 Ballast

+Nominal 2-1/2 inch (64mm) smooth river bottom stone of ballast gradation size #2 or alternatively #1, as specified in ASTM D448, "Standard Sizes of Coarse Aggregate" spread at a minimum rate of 1300 pounds per 100 sq ft (63.7 kg/m2); concrete pavers minimum 22 psf (107kg/m2); or approved interlocking, beveled, doweled or contoured fit, lightweight concrete pavers (minimum 10 psf (49kg/m2)) when documented or demonstrated as equivalent.

+3.3.3 Crushed Stone

-3.3.3 Crushed stone, when the gradation requirements for 3.3.1 and 3.3.2 above are met.
-A protection layer meeting the membrane manufacturers specifications shall be installed between the membrane and the crushed stone.
+Crushed stone, when the gradation requirements for 3.3.1 and 3.3.2 above are met.
+A protection layer meeting the membrane manufacturer's specifications shall be installed between the membrane and the crushed stone.